Sub-Honours

 Requests for Review of Decision for Entry to Honours

-Students who fail to meet the requirements for entry to honours and are consequently refused entry to their chosen degree programme and are eligible to request a review of the decision.
+Students who fail to meet the requirements for entry to honours, and are consequently refused entry to their chosen degree programme, are eligible to request a review of the decision.
 For additional information and a list of admissible grounds for requesting a review please see the University documentation:

 External Examiner

-The School’s External Examiner for Sub-Honours is Professor Richard Mortier of Cambridge University.
+The School’s External Examiner for Sub-Honours is Dr Joseph Maguire of Glasgow University.